The Bankrate promise

-You’ve probably heard the tempting tagline credit card companies and retailers advertise for new cardholders: zero intro APR.
+You’ve probably heard the tempting tagline credit card companies and retailers advertise for new cardholders: 0 percent intro APR.
 But what does it really mean?

 Is a 0 percent APR card right for you?
-In this guide, we’ll help you decide by analyzing the following:
+In this guide, we’ll help you decide by analyzing how to make the most out of a 0 percent APR period.

 To understand what a 0 percent intro APR is, you need to know how APR works.
 APR stands for annual percentage rate.
 It’s a metric that shows you the true cost of borrowing money, whether that’s through a credit card, loan or another line of credit.